Campionnn/Hollower/README.md

     * This feature can be very intensive on Minecraft especially at high render distances
     * You will likely experience some stutters while crossing chunk borders because it has to process the newly loaded chunks
     * Because the blocks are only hidden client side, you will run into ghost blocks.
 I have tried to implement a feature for no clip, but it is a lot more complicated than I initially thought.
 You can use this [noclip mod](https://www.curseforge.com/minecraft/mc-mods/noclip) until I do this myself
+* Remove fog so you can see as far as your render distance
+* Disable experimental world settings warning when loading a world

 ### Planned/Work in Progress
 * Implementing no clip natively into the mod